survival-lumc/ValidationCompRisks/Prediction_CSC.md

             the model, i.e., too extreme predictions, both on the low and on the high end.
 A calibration slope &gt;1 indicates predictions do not show enough variation.

+#### 2.1.1 Calibration using pseudovalues

+We calculate calibration plot and numerical summaries of calibration as ICI, E50, E90, Emax and root squared bias using pseudo value approach.

+##### 2.1.1.1 Calibration plot using pseudovalues

 ``` r
 # Models ----------